Quick Start Chapter 3: PEDL Commands¶

 pedl cmd run is executed.
 This behavior ensures that commands do not accidentally depend on aspects of an individual user's development environment.
 In order to make files on a local file system accessible to a PEDL command, you can specify a context directory.
 The content of the context directory is uploaded to the PEDL cluster and included in the command's container.
 For example, a Python script can be run as follows:

 $ mkdir -p /tmp/context $ echo "print('hello world')" > /tmp/context/hello.py $ pedl cmd run --context /tmp/context python hello.py Created command strong-cow (id: 8db7e0d5-a6bb-4d6a-bda8-281855ba40e2) Scheduling...
 Command scheduled ✅ ...
 [PEDL] 2019-01-16T22:32:44.360129700Z hello world [PEDL] finished command 8db7e0d5-a6bb-4d6a-bda8-281855ba40e2: task exited successfully with a zero exit code

 --context flag.
-By default, the context directory is empty and no files are shipped to the command environment.
+The context directory is also used as the command's initial working directory; this means that relative file paths can be used to access files in the context directory.
+By default, the context directory is empty and no files are added to the command container.

 .pedlignore file at the top level of the command context directory can be used to exclude files.
 The

 .pedlignore file uses the same syntax as

 One powerful PEDL feature is the ability to easily modify your desired dependencies:

 $ pedl cmd run --config environment.tensorflow=1.10.0 python -c 'import tensorflow as tf; print(tf.__version__)'